Dental AI Software Compared: Overjet vs Pearl

 Verdict: Choose Overjet if you want measurement-driven outputs and practice analytics to support case acceptance; choose Pearl if broad detection and patient-friendly visualizations matter most.
 Both are credible, FDA-cleared choices — fit to your imaging software and goals.

-As AI in dentistry moves from novelty to norm, two names dominate the conversation about radiograph analysis: Overjet and Pearl.
+As AI in dentistry moves from novelty to norm, two names keep coming up whenever the talk turns to radiograph analysis: Overjet and Pearl.
 Both are FDA-cleared platforms that detect and quantify findings on dental X-rays to support diagnosis, consistency and patient communication.
-Here is how they compare — and how to choose.
+Here’s how they stack up, and how to pick between them.

 What these tools do

-Diagnostic dental AI overlays detected findings (caries, bone levels, calculus and more) onto radiographs, helping standardize how a practice reads images and making it easier to show patients why treatment is recommended.
-Crucially, this is decision support: the clinician remains responsible for the diagnosis.
+Diagnostic dental AI overlays detected findings, caries, bone levels, calculus and the rest, directly onto the radiograph.
+That helps standardize how a practice reads its images, and it makes showing patients why you’re recommending treatment a good deal easier.
+One thing to keep front of mind: this is decision support.
+The clinician stays responsible for the diagnosis, full stop.

 Overjet vs Pearl at a glance

-The comparison table above breaks down the differences.
-The short version: Overjet emphasizes measurement and analytics — useful for quantifying bone loss and driving case acceptance across a group — while Pearl emphasizes broad detection and clear, patient-facing visuals.
+The comparison table above breaks down the differences in detail.
+In a sentence: Overjet leans into measurement and analytics, which is genuinely useful for quantifying bone loss and pushing case acceptance across a group, while Pearl leans into broad detection and clear, patient-facing visuals.

 How to choose